Chase-William/ImageSplitter/README.md

 splitter.SaveBitmaps("myImage", SkiaSharp.SKEncodedImageFormat.Png, quality: 55);
 ```

-The `ImageGrid` implements the IDisposible because it contains a 2d array of all the smaller bmp's which are extracted from the original.
+The `ImageGrid` class implements the `IDisposible` interface because it contains a 2d array of all the smaller bmp's which are extracted from the original.
+These bitmaps themselves implement the `IDisposible` interface and must be clean-up.